At the School of Information Studies, Syracuse University

 At the School of Library, Archival and Information Studies (SLAIS), The iSchool at University of British Columbia

-In my years as Director of the iSchool@UBC (2010-15), I am not heavily involved in teaching courses, but have been engaged with the foundations course for LIS doctoral students in the taught in 2013-14 with Professor Edie Rasmussen.
+In my years as Director of the iSchool@UBC (2010-15), I was not heavily involved in teaching, but was engaged with the foundations course for doctoral students.

 LIBR 598 H: Community Informatics